SyXo/Common-Repair-Jobs/README.md

 # Common-Repair-Jobs
-Script to run popular tools to automatically clean/repair a Windows PC Make sure to eventuslly hsve offline updaters for fhe local binaries.
+Script to run popular tools to automatically clean/repair a Windows PC Make sure to eventually hsve offline updaters for the local binaries.
-Replsve Stsrt.exe with a homemafe open script.